Jayesh88/King-county-House-purchase-price-prediction/README.md

 County is one of three Washington counties that are included in the Seattle-Tacoma-Bellevue metropolitan statistical area.
 About two-thirds of King County’s population lives in the city’s suburbs.
 As of 2011, King County was the 86th highest-income county in the United States.
-This paper addresses the factors concerning the “house sale prices” in King County sold between May 2014 and May 2015.
+This document addresses the factors concerning the “house sale prices” in King County sold between May 2014 and May 2015.

 For this project, I am using a dataset from Kaggle, ‘kc_house_data.csv’